thoughtspot/cs_tools/docs/cs-tools/sharding-recommender/README.md

 === "sharding-recommender --help"
     ```console
-    (.cs_tools) C:\work\thoughtspot\cs_tools>cs_tools tools sharding-recommender
+    (.cs_tools) C:\work\thoughtspot\cs_tools>cs_tools tools sharding-recommender --help

-    Usage: cs_tools tools sharding-recommender [OPTIONS] COMMAND [ARGS]...
+     Usage: cs_tools tools sharding-recommender [--version, --help] <command>

       Gather data on your existing Falcon tables for sharding.

       USE AT YOUR OWN RISK!
 This tool uses private API calls which could change on any
       version update and break the tool.

-      Once tables grow sufficiently large within a Falcon deployment, cluster performance and data
+      Once tables grow sufficiently large within a Falcon deployment, cluster
-      loading can be enhanced through the use of sharding.
-The choice of what column to shards and how
+      performance and data loading can be enhanced through the use of sharding.
+The
-      many shards to use can vary based on many factors.
+      choice of what column to shards and how many shards to use can vary based on many
+      factors.
 This tool helps expose that key information.

-      Before sharding, it can be helpful to implement this solution and consult with your ThoughtSpot
+      Before sharding, it can be helpful to implement this solution and consult with
-      contact for guidance on the best shard key and number of shards to use.
+      your ThoughtSpot contact for guidance on the best shard key and number of shards
+      to use.

       For further information on sharding, please refer to:
         https://docs.thoughtspot.com/latest/admin/loading/sharding.html

     Options:
-      --version   Show the tool's version and exit.
+      --version   Show the version and exit.
-      --helpfull  Show the full help message and exit.
       -h, --help  Show this message and exit.

     Commands: